 February 12, 2011: From page 76 of The Backyard Beekeeper by Kim Flottum: “If, during the season, a dearth occurs and food income is limited or nonexistent, the colony will, in a sense, downsize its population.
 They preserve worker larvae the longest and remove the oldest drone larvae from the nest first.
 They simply pull them out and literally eat them outright, conserving the protein, or carry them outside.
 If the shortage continues, they remove younger and younger drone larva.”
 That makes sense.
 All these dead drone pupae were discarded during the fall dearth.

 Drawn and partially-drawn comb look much prettier on foundationless frames.
 Here’s what some partially-drawn comb looks like on a frame with black plastic foundation:

 Here’s a half-drawn comb on a foundationless frame:

 Now don’t tell me that ain’t way prettier.

-Thirteen days ago, we added a second brood box to one of our young honey bee hives and included four foundationless frames as an experiment in “backwards beekeeping.”
-Six days later, we took a quick peek at one of those foundationless frames and found this:
+Thirteen days ago, I added a second deep to one of my young honey bee hives and inserted four foundationless frames as an experiment.
+Six days later, I took a quick peek at one of those foundationless frames and found this:

-Today, we took another look at that same foundationless frame — and look at it now:
+Today, I took another look at that same foundationless frame — and look at it now: